Environmental Management System

 The Resonac Group is committed not only to fulfilling its responsibilities as both a chemical company and an emitter by minimizing the discharge of hazardous substances, waste and pollutants, but also to contributing to environmental conservation based on the appropriate assessment of the impact of its business activities on the environment.
-To this end we are working to build a monitoring system and an effective environmental management system across our supply chain targeting a wide range of environmental risks, including those posed by waste, water pollution, air pollution, soil pollution, noise and vibration.
-Through this effort we are improving our environmental management system based on the concept of Responsible Care.
+To this end, we are working to develop monitoring regimes for all our supply chains and effective environmental risk management systems for such environmental risks as waste, water and air pollution, soil contamination, noise and vibration, and we are continuously improving our environmental management.

 Implementation of environmental management systems

 The Resonac Group is managing and reducing environmental risks posed to its sites in an appropriate manner by establishing an environmental management system at each site, for which the Group is promoting the acquisition of certification and fostering improvements.
 We have these management systems regularly assessed by external certification bodies to keep them up to date.
 Moreover, the systems are implemented at each site by following a PDCA cycle to further promote the related activities.

 - * The Resonac Group obtains certification for the environmental management system of each site.